javed-a-iqbal/mernbackend/README.md

   "todo_completed":false
   }

-  and then click on send
+  and then click on send, you can add number of todos here.

+  check available todos list.

+  localhost:4000/todos